ptribble/jdk-sunos-patches/jdk24/jdk24u-jdk-24.0.1-ga/README.txt

 JDK 24 now that jdk23 has been branched off.

+Cleanup: remove the unshuffle_list.txt hunk.

-Cleanup: Enable dtrace probes and libjvm_dtrace.
+Cleanup: Enable dtrace probes and libjvm_dtrace by default.

 Cleanup: unnecessary use of thread instead of pthread.